Fundamental oscillations as a tool to distinguish boson stars from neutron stars and black holes: Comparison with neutron stars and black holes

 For the case of BSs, the $f$-mode frequency as a function of mass can be derived using the scaling relations.
 We have $f = f'(C)/(xM_{Pl})$.
 We can then use the scaling of mass to eliminate $x$.
 Thus, we get a relation for BS $f$-mode solely as a function of mass and compactness.

 This is a very useful relation as the frequency can be computed using just two physical parameters, i.e., $M$ and $C$.
-We can use the unique solutions obtained in the previous section to evaluate $f'(C)$ and $M'(C)$ (see Fig.~\ref{fig:f_m_c}).
-The analytical fits for these solutions will be provided in~\cite{shirke_BS_fmodes_long}.
-For both cases, the fits are accurate within $0.25\%$ for $M'(C)$ and $1\%$ for $f'(C)$.
-Thus, the error in Eq.~\ref{eqn:f_m_c_relation} is less than $1.25\%$ if one uses the proposed analytical relations.
+We can use the unique solutions obtained in Sec.~\ref{sec:f_modes} to evaluate $f'(C)$ and $M'(C)$ (see Fig.~\ref{fig:f_m_c}).
 The blue regions in Fig.~\ref{fig:comparison_bh_ns_qnm} are obtained by varying the compactness for a given mass.
-The case of maximum compactness (dark blue curve in Fig.~\ref{fig:comparison_bh_ns_qnm}) is given by
+The case of maximum compactness (dark blue curve in Fig.~\ref{fig:comparison_bh_ns_qnm}) is obtained by using $C=C_{max}$, arriving at the equation